Bridget Jones actress Renee Zellweger has blasted the media's scrutiny of famous women as she denied having plastic surgery.

 The actress follows in the footsteps of Jennifer Aniston, who last month wrote an article in The Huffington Post slamming celebrity journalism and persistent stories reporting that she was pregnant.

-She asked: "What if immaterial tabloid stories, judgements and misconceptions remained confined to the candy jar of low-brow entertainment and were replaced in mainstream media by far more important, necessary conversations?"
+She asked: "What if immaterial tabloid stories, judgments and misconceptions remained confined to the candy jar of low-brow entertainment and were replaced in mainstream media by far more important, necessary conversations?"

-The fixation on rumours about plastic surgery shows how far a woman's worth is measured by her appearance, Renee argued.
+The fixation on rumours about plastic surgery shows how far a woman's worth is measured by her appearance, Zellweger argued.